2014 Odesa clashes: Events

 A detailed minute-by-minute timeline of events has been compiled by "the 2 May Group", an organisation of 13 local journalists and experts investigating the tragedy on a volunteer basis.
-The timeline's first version is published in 2014, and an updated version in 2016.
+The timeline's first version was published in 2014, and an updated version in 2016.
 In 2015 they also published a report on the background of the Odesa tragedy.
 According to The Guardian, most of what is known today about the tragedy is thanks to the 2 May Group investigation based on analysis of amateur footage and interviews with witnesses.

-According to the 2 May Group investigation, local authorities had met representatives of the pro-Maidan and anti-Maidan camp and had agreed with them to dismantle the tent camp of the anti-Maidan protesters in Odesa, in preparation to the Victory Parade of the 9th of May.
+According to the 2 May Group investigation, local authorities had met representatives of the pro-Maidan and anti-Maidan camp and had agreed with them to dismantle the tent camp of the anti-Maidan protesters in Odesa, in preparation to the Victory Parade of 9 May.
 The camp had been set up on 26 January in Shevchenko Avenue and later had moved to Kulykove Pole, in the centre of Odesa, in front of the Trade Union House.
 The plan for dismantling the camp was agreed by representatives of local authorities and police, by pro-Maidan leaders and also by some anti-Maidan leaders, who thought that the maintenance of their camp had become too expensive and detrimental to their cause.
-The dismantling of the tent camp should have taken place in the late evening of 2 May, after the football game Chornomorets vs Metallist.
-According to the original plan agreed by the factions in secret, the demolition of the tents had to take his hands out of gangs of football fans "ultras" after the end of a football match.
-Liquidation of the tent camp in this way the interests of all parties and should have happened without casualties or violent fightings: this way, anti-Maidan forces would have avoided the embarrassment of shutting the campo down themselves and instead be later able to claim that they were victimized.
-Capturing the House of Trade Unions, as well as the fierce resistance during dismantling was not part of such plan.
-The police was also supposed to detain and isolate radical activists from both sides, avoiding excessive use of force.
+The dismantling of the tent camp should have taken place in the late evening of 2 May, after the Chornomorets vs Metallist football game.
+According to the original plan agreed by the factions in secret, the demolition of the tents would done by gangs of football fans "ultras" after the end of a football match.
+Liquidation of the tent camp in this way the interests of all parties and should have happened without casualties or violent fighting: this way, anti-Maidan forces would have avoided the embarrassment of shutting the camp down themselves and instead be later able to claim that they were victimized.
+Capturing the House of Trade Unions, as well as the fierce resistance during dismantling was not part of the plan.
+The police were supposed to detain and isolate radical activists from both sides, while avoiding excessive use of force.
 According to the 2 May Group investigation, the plan was foiled when the tent-camp leadership split and one radical anti-Maidan group issued an appeal to anti-Maidan activists to gather in downtown Odesa to prevent a march of "fascists".